yashpalzala/ninjastudies-test/README.md

 *Unique feature - Speech to text is supported.*

+To use punctuations you need to call out pronounce punctuations for eg. to add "," pronounce "comma"

-##Usability - Click on the mic icon and speak after done speaking the text will be shown in the text box which can be modified or     sent directly.
+##Usability - Click on the mic icon and speak after done speaking the text will be shown in the text box which can be modified or     sent directly & also

 If the human gives correct answer (as referenced from the static conversation) than bot will continue with next dialog without giving any suggestions or corrections.